Alan Ladd: Freelance star: Warner Bros., Universal, Warwick

 Ladd's deal with Warner Bros. was for one film per year for 10 years, starting from when his contract with Paramount expired.
 Warner guaranteed him $150,000 per film against 10% of the gross, making Ladd one of the better-paid stars in Hollywood.
 His first film for Warner Bros. was The Iron Mistress (1952), in which Ladd played Jim Bowie.

 The arrangement with Warner was not exclusive, enabling Ladd to work for other studios.
 He made Desert Legion, a film at Universal Studios (1953), playing a member of the French Foreign Legion.
 Ladd was paid a fee and a percentage of the profits.

-Ladd signed an arrangement with Warwick Films to make three films in Britain, where the actor was very popular, a wartime saga titled The Red Beret (1953), with Ladd masquerading as a Canadian soldier in the Parachute Regiment, and a whaling story titled Hell Below Zero (1954), based on the Hammond Innes book The White South.
+Ladd signed an arrangement with Warwick Films to make three films in Britain, where the actor was very popular, starting with a wartime saga titled The Red Beret (1953), with Ladd masquerading as a Canadian soldier in the Parachute Regiment, and a whaling story titled Hell Below Zero (1954), based on the Hammond Innes book The White South.
 Both movies were co-written by Richard Maibaum, with whom Ladd had worked at Paramount.
 Ladd played a mountie in Saskatchewan for Universal in Canada and returned to Britain for his final film with Warwick, The Black Knight (1954), a medieval swashbuckler (a genre then in vogue), wherein Ladd played the title role.
 This meant Ladd spent 19 months out of the U.S. and did not have to pay tax on his income for this period.
 It also caused his plans to enter independent production to be deferred.
 Ladd's fee for his Warwick films was $200,000 against 10% of the profits, plus living expenses.